 Content

-Moving from children’s services into adulthood can be a stressful time for young people with a life limiting condition.
+Moving from children’s to adult hospice services can be a challenging time for young people with a life limiting condition, and their families.

 Text